Homotopy equivalence of spaces of metrics with invertible Dirac operator: Steps to prove Theorem

 \begin{proposition}[Proved on p.~\pageref{pr:Rf}] The space $\Rf$ is homotopy equivalent to $\RM$. \end{proposition}

 \begin{remark} After \eqref{A} we have already obtained a 'half-flat' metric and shown that $\RM$ is homotopy equivalent to

-The drawback is that now there is no continuous function $\delta\colon\! \Riemf\to (0,1]$ such that $g|_{U_{S,g}(\delta(g))}=(\exp_g^\perp)_* (\xi_{n-k}+g|_S)$ for all $g\in \Riemf$.
+The drawback is that now there is no continuous function $\delta\colon\! \Riemf\to (0,1]$ such that $g|_{U_{S,g}(\delta(g))}=(\exp_g^\perp)_* (\xi_{n-k}+g|_S)$ for all $g\in \Riemf$ since along a continuous path in $\Riemf$ the $\delta$ can jump.
 But such a function will be needed in the next section to obtain a continuous blow-up into $\Rc$ (the $\Upsilon_\rho$ in the section below).
-Hence, \eqref{B} and \eqref{C} are mainly useful to further perturb the outcome of \eqref{A} to a space where we have such a continuous $\delta$---this space is $\Rf$.
-We note that \eqref{B} and \eqref{C} need to be carried out careful enough such that the metrics in $\Rf$ stay in $\Rf$ throughout the homotopy. \end{remark}
+Hence, \eqref{B} is mainly useful to further perturb the outcome of \eqref{A} to a space where we have such a continuous $\delta$---this space is $\Rf$.
+We note that \eqref{B} needs to be carried out careful enough such that the metrics in $\Rf$ stay in $\Rf$ throughout the homotopy. \end{remark}